Things Don’t Always Go As Planned:

 After Ben got hitched, I decided to implement:

 I’d dreamt of seeing Masada since I was a child.
 Ben was tied up with family, I’d endured the dorm that nightmares are made of, and I wasn’t about to let a chance to see it pass me by.
 I rented a car with g.p.s. and headed out to the astonishing beauty of the Negev desert, trusty cameras in tow.
-I’ve written an entire post about that experience, because it was nothing short of life changing.
-You can read all about it here.
+That experience was nothing short of life changing.

 Over the years, I’ve thought about this trip several times.
 Ultimately, although things didn’t go as planned… I’m grateful that Ben’s wedding brought me to Israel, which is a very unique place.
 We all know it’s a country of political and religious turmoil, but it’s also home to many peoples, rich in family-centric tradition, culture, arts, food, and without a doubt, great passion and zest for life.
 In some parts, I didn’t feel safe.
 In others, I did.
 The same can be said for many other places in the world.